 Located next door to Hotel Maria Cristina on Plaza Oquendo.

-Inaugurated in 1912, it is one of the most glamorous buildings in
+Inaugurated in 1912, it is one of the most charming buildings in

 the city.
 Its recent renovation has transformed it into an innovative